michaeljscript/react-social-login-buttons/README.md

 You do not have to wait for us to implement all of them.

-You can also use your own icons let's say from font-awesome.
+You can also use your own icons, let's say from font-awesome.
 ```js
 import React from "react";
 import createButton from "react-social-login-buttons/lib/buttons/create-button";